-Nursing Student Life Serve Day
+Nursing Student Life

+Serve Day

-All nursing students are expected to participate in Serve Day.
+All nursing students are expected to participate in Serve Day (this includes commuters as well as on campus residents).
 Students scheduled for a clinical experience on Serve Day (on or off campus) are required to attend clinical and are excused from Serve Day.